 Extended School Year Summer Program for Individuals with Autism

-Each summer the Clinic, in cooperation with the Autism Society of Northwest Ohio, provides an Extended School Year Summer Program for students in area public schools.
-This summer program offers a model for an interdisciplinary team approach including services of special educators, speech-language pathologists, an occupational therapist, and a behavioral psychologist.
-The children work in a classroom setting where graduate students in speech-language pathology provide daily therapy as well as working as classroom or individual aides in the program.
+Each summer a select group of graduate students participates in the Autism Society of Northwest Ohio Extended School Year Summer Program for children with autism from area public schools.
+This program offers a model for an interdisciplinary team approach including services of special educators, speech-language pathologists, an occupational therapist, and a behavioral psychologist.
+The children work in a classroom setting where graduate students in speech-language pathology provide daily therapy as well as work as classroom or individual aides in the program.
 Enhanced Individual Educational Plans are utilized as the blueprint for services.
-The children receive an initial evaluation and 6 weeks of school, and conferences with parents/guardians are held regularly.
-The program is located at our clinic.
+The children receive an initial evaluation and six weeks of school; conferences with parents/guardians are held regularly.

 Programs for Alternative Augmentative Communication

 The UT Clinic offers evaluation to assess the individual's potential to use an Alternative Augmentative Communication Device and to select appropriate devices to meet the client's needs.
 Further instruction in use of AAC as a mode of communication is offered with consultation and training for parents, schools, and work setting.

 Integrated Therapy for Individuals with Language-Based Learning Disabilities

 Individuals with language and phonological deficits often encounter difficulties in other language-based academic skills such as reading, writing, and math.
 The UT Clinic pays special interest to these related areas and incorporates instruction for academic skills into the therapy programs as needed.
 Support in learning self-advocacy to request accommodations is also emphasized.
 Our Clinic provides services to individuals in elementary and secondary schools, as well as students of higher education and adults in the work force.
 Many university students with linguistic problems and impaired oral language, reading or writing skills receive services from the UT Clinic to improve their learning skills.